Do you love shopping?

 Freitag Container Shop in itself is a work of great zeal.
-This is one of most unusual recycled kind of shopping complex.
-Located in Zurich, this Container shop is made up of 19 rusty containers.
+Container Shop is one of the most unusual recycled kinds of shopping complexes.
+Located in Zurich, this Container shop has 19 rusty containers.
 Achieving a height of 85ft above the ground, this bizarre shop is famous for its wide variety of recycled freeway bags.
-This recycled market being a home to over 1600 bags spread over its four floors, becomes the place having the largest selection of ‘Individual Recycled Freeway bags’.
-The raw material for these recycled bags is truck tarpaulins, bicycle inner tubes, seat belts, and airbags etc.
+This recycled market is home to over 1600 bags spread over its four floors, with the largest selection of ‘Individual Recycled Freeway bags.’
+The raw material for these recycled bags is truck tarpaulins, bicycle inner tubes, seat belts, airbags, etc.

 2. Djemaa el Fna in Marrakech (Morocco)

-Djemaa el Fna or the assembly of the dead once had been the execution center for Christians and criminals.
+Djemaa el Fna, or the dead’s assembly, once had been the execution center for Christians and criminals.
 Nowadays, this place is a huge market, a cultural hub, and a performance area.
-Commonly known as ‘La Place’, this market though looks like an ordinary shopping area, but as the night approaches, this entire land transforms into an Arabian dream.
-The Moroccan mouthwatering dishes are available throughout the streets of this market.
-One can enjoy the evening adorned here with dance groups such as Aissaoua Sufis, the Gnaoua trance-healers, and Andalous musicians.
+Commonly known as ‘La Place,’ this market looks like an ordinary shopping area, but this entire land transforms into an Arabian dream as the night approaches.
+The mouthwatering Moroccan dishes are available throughout the streets of this market.
+One can enjoy the evening adorned with dance groups such as Aissaoua Sufis, the Gnaoua trance-healers, and Andalous musicians.

 3. Witches’ Market in La Paz (Bolivia)

 If you believe in spirits and their existence, this place is best suited for you.
-The Witch’s market situated within the lively market of La Paz is well known for its wide variety of bewitching ingredients.
-These enthralling ingredients are used to influence the spirits believed to exist in Aymara world.
-If you possess beliefs like you can bring good fortune to work with Feng-shui or burying dried fetuses near a new construction brings good luck to the business, then you must visit this market.
+The Witch’s market, situated within the lively market of La Paz, is well known for its wide variety of fascinating ingredients.
+These enthralling ingredients influence the spirits believed to exist in the Aymara world.
+If you possess beliefs like you can bring good fortune to work with Feng-shui or burying dried fetuses near a new construction brings good luck to the business, you must visit this market.
 Dried Llama(South American camelid) and frog fetuses are the most significant products provided at the Witches’ market.

 4. Ka Firushi Bird market in Kabul (Afghanistan)

 There is a place in Kabul, the capital of Afghanistan, surrounded by birds’ coo-hoo day and night.
-Afghan people had a special kind of love for birds for ages.
-They consider birds to be their favourite pets.
-Ka Firushi of the Hay Market is the best place for these bird lovers in Afghanistan.
-A person can find innumerable varieties of birds in this market.
-These birds are of different colours and varied sizes.
-Many of the shopkeepers selling birds in this market consider this business as their ancestral work.
-But for some of them, it’s just an early business for a source of living.
-Some people consider this bird selling the business as their hobby also.
+Here, people had a special kind of love for birds for ages.
+The bird market is the best place for these bird lovers.
+A person can find innumerable varieties of birds of different colors and varied sizes in this market.
+Some people believe this bird selling a business as their hobby also.
 The good part of this market is that nobody goes back from the market empty-handed.
 The reason for this could be anything.